bxtp4p/copilot-exercise-documentation/completed/prompts.md

 Below are the list of prompts used to generate the final state.
 The prompts are designed to guide the user through the process of documenting the codebase.
 The user can choose to follow the prompts in order, or skip around as needed.
 The prompts are designed to be flexible and can be adapted to the specific needs of the user.

+**Note:** All prompts done in Visual Studio Code.
+Some agents and slash commands may not be available in other IDEs.

 ## Task: High-level Overview

 The first step in documenting a codebase is to provide a high-level overview of the application.
 This should include a description of the purpose of the application, as well as an explanation of how it works.
 This information will help developers understand what the application does and why it was designed the way it was.